threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 tptctl create helm-workload-instance --config wordpress-helm-workload-instance-prod.yaml
 ```

-Now, when we view helm workloads we can see all 3 instances derived from the
+Now, when we view Helm workloads we can see all 3 instances derived from the
 same definition:

 ```bash